 EGALITARIANISM IS NOT UTOPIA!

 Egalitarianism is NOT a utopia; it is not a perfect society in which all problems have disappeared.
 It is, however, a whole lot better than any society based on class inequality, such as our present one.

 First of all, contrary to what some people mistakenly believe, egalitarianism is NOT based on the premise that ALL people want an egalitarian society.
-It is based on the premise that most people do, and that the majority can prevail over (by force, if necessary!) the minority who oppose egalitarian values to make society be shaped by the egalitarian values of the majority: equality (no rich and no poor) and mutual aid.
+It is based on the premise that most people do, and that the majority can prevail over (by force, if necessary!) the minority who oppose egalitarian values to make society be shaped by the egalitarian values of the majority: equality (no rich and no poor equality) and mutual aid.